rndlabs/cow-docs/docs/5_tutorials/how-to-place-erc-1271-smart-contract-orders/2_current-orders.md

 # Current Orders

 CoW Protocol orders are, in essence, just a "blob" of structured data.
 As you see here, they are a set of order fields that include all the required information for that order.
-For example, the sell token, buy token, amounts, pro-rated fee, etc.
+For example, the sell token, buy token, amounts, pro-rated [protocol fee](../../overview/definitions), etc.

 ![](https://lh6.googleusercontent.com/rV4NmKo8smr0lp4LGFiHXGC-KI09za3IC4TSfOT9l6CwYw9WEsq4tYXjKOt9K-5hA1W5h-s1dRZU-av84Lq-G47_af3fO6erG6VqMlnloo20vjzdB09ZjPaLAqpjBpIrKJfV6_hX6v5OX8zOy56rVeFwLx-pGvU2NvsEPJfLg9kieLb09jG-lxD9X2pC)